The Gas Safety Certificate: Knowing and Understanding Gas Safety

 If you don’t receive a gas safety certificate after your inspection, you should always ask for one as proof of the check.

 No gas safety certificate penalty.

-If a landlord doesn’t have a gas safety certificate for a property they are letting, then they’re breaking the law.
-There is also a penalty for a tenant renting a property without having a gas safety check.
+If a landlord doesn’t have a gas safety certificate for a property they are letting - they’re breaking the law.
+Furthermore, there’s a penalty for a tenant renting a property without having a gas safety check.
 To be safe, always schedule in checks with a landlord annually to avoid anyone getting hit with a penalty or committing a criminal offence.

 How long does a gas safety check take?

 A check should take around 30 minutes for a single gas appliance.
-If there is more than one appliance to check on a property, then this may take considerably longer depending on your circumstances.
+If there is more than one appliance to check on a property, then this may take longer.
 If there is any urgent work required upon completion of an inspection, then the amount of time may be longer still to fix a problem.
 Again, ensure you have a gas safety certificate as proof of your inspection.

 It’s important to get a gas safety certificate.
 Don’t put it off!

-Gas safety regulations are there for your safety and for the safety of those around you.
+Gas safety regulations are there for your safety and of those around you.
 Having a gas safety inspection for your gas appliances is essential.
-Whether you’re a homeowner, landlord or tenant, it’s important that you understand the importance of having your appliances checked.
+Whether you’re a homeowner, landlord, or tenant - it’s important that you understand the importance of having your appliances checked.
 It’s not only a legal requirement – it will keep you safe too.

-If you have any questions about a gas safety certificate or where you can go to schedule an appointment with a Gas Safe Registered engineer, drop us a message through our live chat and we’ll answer any questions you may have.< Back to guides
+If you have any questions about a gas safety certificate or how to schedule an appointment with a Gas Safe Registered engineer - drop us a message through our live chat and we’ll answer any questions you may have.< Back to guides